 Local procurement

-With this organizational variant, the local purchasing departments assume most of the procurement tasks and responsibilities themselves, while the central procurement department acts in an advisory/coordinating role and procures only those goods that are centrally required.
+With this option, the local purchasing departments assume most of the procurement tasks and responsibilities themselves, while the central procurement department acts in an advisory/coordinating role and procures only those goods that are centrally required.

 This solution is appropriate where the purchasing program comprises a heterogeneous range of goods which the subsidiaries are able to locate and purchase more rapidly themselves.
 Because the purchasing volume per subsidiary tends to be small, their potential power is limited.